Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-ServiceNow.md

 ### Configuring the Incident/Requirement Type Mappings

-Click the "Type" button within the correspondent artifact section to map the Incident or Requirent types together.
-The process is identical to the mappings described previously, so repeat these steps with Incident Type and Requirements if you are also/only syncing them.
+Click the "Type" button for the relevant artifact to map the Incident or Requirent types between SpiraPlan and ServiceNow together.
+The process is identical to the mappings described previously, so repeat these steps with Incident and Requirement Types if you are syncing them.

 ![](img/Using_Spira_with_ServiceNow_242.png)

 You must map every type in SpiraPlan to ServiceNow.
 Descriptions of the field are below:

 -   **External Key**: If type is a dropdown in ServiceNow, it's the 'Label' (*not* 'Value') of the choice, which is also what is shown in the ServiceNow UI.
-If type is a string in ServiceNow, just write in the value of the string to be mapped to the SpiraPlan status.
+If type is a string in ServiceNow, write in the value of the string to be mapped to the SpiraPlan type.
 Please take care to **match it exactly** (case, spaces, etc)
 -   **Primary**: You must have exactly one primary key for each ServiceNow type.
 This is what type the plug-in should set the incident and/or requirement in SpiraPlan to when the type in ServiceNow changes.
 This is only used if there are more options in SpiraPlan than ServiceNow.

 ![](img/Using_Spira_with_ServiceNow_243.png)